Life.Understood.

 4: Mitigating Weaknesses with Modern Insights

 To address these challenges, we can draw on cutting-edge disciplines like cultural psychology, positive psychology, and decolonial approaches.
-Here’s how:
+These are illustrative lenses, not exhaustive prescriptions.

 Tackling Personalism with Ethical Leadership